canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	        # Adds our results list to the template context under name pages.
 	        context_dict['pages'] = pages
+	        # We also add the category object from the database to the context dictionary.
+	        # We'll use this in the template to verify that the category exists.
+	        context_dict['category'] = category
 	    except Category.DoesNotExist:
 	        # We get here if we didn't find the specified category.
 	        # Don't do anything - the template displays the "no category" message for us.